clh7090/EmployeeManagementApp/README.md

 <li>
 cd ~/react-frontend <br>
-run the command npm start to start the website up on localhost:3030
+run the command npm install and then npm start to start the website up on localhost:3000
 </li> <br>

 <li>